Globus Holding: Corporate Structure

 Globus Holding GmbH & Co.
 KG headquartered in Sankt Wendel, Germany, includes three divisions: Hypermarkets, DIY stores, and Real Estate.
-The Hypermarkets division comprises the business units in Germany, the Czech Republic and Russia.
+The Hypermarkets division comprises the business units in Germany and the Czech Republic.

-The Globus Group employs around 47,000 people, of whom around 9,400 work in the Globus Baumarkt (DIY) stores.
-Globus Group closed the 2022/2023 financial year with sales of €9.82 billion.
+The Globus Group employs around 34,000 people, of whom around 28,000 work in Germany.
+Globus Group closed the 2024/2025 financial year with sales of €8.81 billion.

 Controversy

-Despite Russia's invasion of Ukraine in 2022, Globus Group continues operations in Russia, which has drawn criticism.
+Despite Russia's invasion of Ukraine in 2022, Globus Group continued operations in Russia, which has drawn criticism.
 While condemning the war and expressing concerns over possibility of losing company's Russian assets through forced nationalization, the managing director Matthias Bruch wants to continue the business in Russia.

+On 1 January 2025, Globus Holding completely divested its direct stake in the Russian hypermarkets.
+The Russian business was spun off into an independent company in which the Globus shareholders continue to hold an unchanged stake.